pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F446ZE-Nucleo/Examples/Cortex/CORTEXM_MPU/readme.txt

 @par Example Description

-This example presents the MPU features on STM32F4xx devices and it can be easily ported to any other STM32 device supporting MPU.
+This example presents the MPU feature.
+Its purpose is to configure a memory area as privileged read-only area and attempt to perform read and write operations in different modes.

 The example purpose is to configure a memory region as privileged read only region and tries to perform read and write operation in different mode.